Start your property rental business using this guide

 This involves everything from transfer to managing the monthly utility bills, all the way through to replacing the geyser when it bursts and ensuring your tenants behave appropriately in the building.
 You would also need to source your tenants and ensure that they pay you on time.

-3All by yourself
+All by yourself

 From a start-up perspective, you would probably need to do all of this yourself in the beginning.
 As such, you would need to work to build up your own database of reputable suppliers: Plumbers, electricians and handymen.
-It’s important that you find experienced, qualified suppliers that you can trust, and who will be able to deliver on time and cost-effectively.

 This can be a very time consuming process.
 Also consider that you would need to be on hand to facilitate all of this work: Arranging the call-out with the supplier and the tenant; overseeing the work delivered; paying the supplier etc.